- Free delivery over £40

-Sudafed Blocked Nose Spray will relieve these symptoms within a few minutes and will last for up to 10 hours.
-Because it works within the nose directly, it provides a local effect, reducing the chance of side effects anywhere else in the body.
+Sudafed Blocked Nose Spray offers fast-acting relief and because it works within the nose directly, it provides a local effect, reducing the chance of side effects anywhere else in the body.
+It is suitable for use in children and adults over the age of 12 years and is safe for use in pregnancy and breastfeeding.

 Do not use Sudafed Blocked Nose Spray for more than 7 days in a row.
 If used excessively, it will become less effective.
 You may suffer from rebound congestion if you use the medication for too long and then stop.